 Designed for parents and other adults who care about kids, this presentation provides a broad overview of the way teens are using and misusing their phones and various Internet-based technologies with a focus on cyberbullying, sexting, and unsafe social media practices.
 The latest apps and sites will be discussed, as well as what adults can do to mitigate problems within those environments.
-Specific subtopics include helping youth develop moral compasses, the pros and cons of filtering and monitoring, how to work with sites and apps to get problematic content taken down, how to work with the school, and how to build resilience and improve communication with your child.
+Specific subtopics include helping youth develop moral compasses, the pros and cons of filtering and monitoring, how to work with sites and apps to get problematic content taken down, how to work with the school, how to build resilience and empathy, and improve communication with your child.
 In addition to an interactive presentation, we intentionally leave time at the end for questions and discussion to address any specific concerns participants have.

 Combine this presentation with one or more student assemblies to give your whole school community a comprehensive education on issues related to the responsible use of technology.
 This session is also appropriate for churches, synagogues, libraries, community centers, scout leaders, parent groups, or any other adult organization interested in helping youth.

 Key issues discussed: adolescent bullying; adolescent cyberbullying; teaching teens to be smart online; monitoring versus privacy; developmentally appropriate technology usage; parent-child communication